LSSTScienceCollaborations/ObservingStrategy/opsim/Proposal_SN.md

-# "A New Observing Strategy of the Main Survey Optimized for SN Cosmology: Rolling Cadence"
+# "Rolling Cadence Optimized for SN Cosmology"

 A Proposed OpSim Experiment.